elchin-jafar/holbertonschool-shell/io_redirections_and_filters/README.md

 13 - show newest 10 files on curr path
-14 - input many words and script should output unique of them sortedly 15 - shows lines which include the word "root" in /etc/passwd file
+14 - input many words and script should output unique of them sortedly 15 - shows lines which include the word "root" in /etc/passwd file 16 - count the lines which include the word "bin" inside /etc/passwd file